Open Call for Guest Curation – Inclusion and Diversity Screening Days

 Salary: £500 fee

-What kind of ideas are we looking for?
+What kinds of ideas are we looking for?
 What do you mean by ‘diversity and inclusion’?

 We would like session ideas to be ambitious, inspiring and engaging, as useful as possible for cinemas to apply, and to focus on specific topics rather than general concepts.
 Possible formats are panel discussions, case studies, provocations, discussion groups, workshops, debates and more.
 If you have a film programme – preferably one that you have previously screened so you can talk about your experience as a case study – we can also welcome that as a platform for other independent cinemas to take it on.
 If your idea will help bring diverse audiences into cinemas, we want to hear it.

 A few areas your session could cover: